 Fellows in this program have access to grants and loans to cover the short-term living costs to complete a career program.
-The programs run from six to eighteen months on average.
+The programs run from four to eighteen months.
 Each Fellow is eligible for up to $4,000 of living assistance, comprised up to a $1,500 grant provided by UtmostU and up to a $2,500 loan through Seaway Bank (Self-Help FCU).
-UtmostU, along with the Fellow’s coach, provides the ongoing case management to ensure program completion.
+UtmostU, along with the Fellow’s coach, provides the ongoing support to ensure program completion.

 Current Programs Supported

 - CompTIA Academy: CompTIA A+ IT Certification